bytescale/bytescale-javascript-sdk/README.md

 # Upload.js

-Upload.js is the file upload library that handles everything.
+The upload library that handles everything, including the hosting of your files.

 _Note: [you need an API key to use Upload.js](https://upload.io)._